On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

 Let us first take the linear case.
 Recall that the controlled Hamiltonian system (\ref{can:PBC}) is called linear if $M$ is a constant matrix, $V$ is a quadratic function of $q$, and $G$ is a constant matrix.
-For IDA-PBC of linear controlled Hamiltonian systems, the gyroscopic term $C$ in (\ref{desired:PBC:new}) is not necessary since it would produce nonlinear terms in the dynamics. \begin{lemma} Suppose that the controlled Hamiltonian system (\ref{can:PBC}) is linear and has arbitrary degrees of underactuation.
-Then, it can be transformed to the desired form (\ref{desired:PBC:new}) with a constant positive definite symmetric matrix $\widehat M$, a positive definite quadratic function $\widehat V$, and $C=0$ if and only if the system (\ref{can:PBC}) is controllable or its uncontrollable dynamics are oscillatory\footnote{A linear dynamics $\dot x = Ax$ is called oscillatory if $A$ is diagonalizable and each eigenvalue of $A$ is a non-zero purely imaginary number.}.
-Moreover, the closed-loop system (\ref{desired:PBC:new}) is exponentially stable if and only if the original system (\ref{can:PBC}) is controllable. \begin{proof} The Lagrangian equivalent of this theorem is proved in \cite{Ch10:SIAM}, and it can be easily adapted to the Hamiltonian case.
-See also \cite{Ch12:IJRNC} for a brief proof. \end{proof} \end{lemma}
+For IDA-PBC of linear controlled Hamiltonian systems, the gyroscopic term $C$ in (\ref{desired:PBC:new}) is not necessary since it would produce nonlinear terms in the dynamics, so we set $C=0$.
+More concretely, let